 BNI (Business Network International created by Ivan Mizner in the 80’s) an organization that creates weekly networking events and referral networks, swears by the 60-second pitch.
 At BNI meetings the 60-second pitch is a short introduction used by the business owners to talk about what they do and who they do it for.

-When it comes to coaching we have to be very specific in order to receive the right referrals.
-So creating a simple message that tells others what you do is going to help you get the right referrals.
+When it comes to online coaching we have to be very specific in order to receive the right referrals.
+So creating a simple message that tells others what you do, and which niche you focus on, is going to help you get the right referrals.

 I help women over 50 who want to inject adventure into their life after the kids have flown the nest, or I help small businesses increase the closing rate of their salespeople by 25% or more.